le717/PatchIt/Documentation/Settings.md

 * The Settings files are written using [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited in any editor that supports such encoding.
 * The _Settings_ folder, in which the Settings files are saved, is located in the same directory as `PatchIt.exe`.
 * Data for each game **PatchIt!** support is saved in a separate `.cfg` in the _Settings_ folder
-* Each file uses the name of the supported game (except for the word `LEGO`).
+* Each game Settings file uses the name of the supported game (except for the word `LEGO`).
-* The third line of the Settings files defines the current state of the first-run check.
+* The third line of the game Settings files defines the current state of the first-run check.
 In a fresh installation of **PatchIt!**, the number is `0` (zero), meaning the settings have not been set up.
 After a game installation is selected, the number is changed to `1`, meaning no action is needed.
 * The fifth line of the _LEGO® Racers_ settings contains the game's version release.
 It has two values: `1999` and `2001`.